 Recently, the Chicago Detours team took a night off and went on a Chicago Segway tour.
 It may seem more touristy than our “Detours” style, but none of us had ever done a Segway tour before.
 Plus, we spend so much time as tour guides, that being tour guests sounded fun.

 We toured with our friends at Absolutely Chicago Segway Tours.
 Led by mom-and-daughter-duo of Timmie and Brittany, the Absolutely Chicago Segway office and tour starting point is beneath the edge of Millennium and Maggie Daley parks.
+Our Architecture Walking Tour for Design Lovers concludes almost directly overhead!
 We were greeted by their friendly dog named Dante.
 He’s their office pet, welcoming us to a fun night gliding around Grant Park.

 Learning to Ride a Segway